 Sometimes leaving your dream job is your best chance for recovering from Post-Traumatic Stress Disorder (PTSD) triggered by vicarious trauma (VT).
 Leaving the job that continues to trigger your symptoms can create a healthy opening for finding your way back to your sense of meaning, purpose, and an even truer self, a better version of the identity that was shattered.

 Leaving that job does not mean you are a failure.
 I know this to be true because I lived through the harrowing experience of my brain being hijacked by PTSD and coming out the other side whole again.

 An article I wrote The Turbulence of Vicarious Trauma Propels Success about my experience with PTSD triggered by the trauma of others was recently published in Recovering the Self: A Journal of Hope and Healing.
 If you are a clinician or know someone who is at risk for vicarious trauma, I invite you to read my article in the journal.
-Please read more about the journal and the timing of this publication below The Overview section.

 The Turbulence of Vicarious Trauma Propels Success: The Overview (get the journal for the entire article)